 French biotechnologist Carbios is a pioneer in this field; he has developed engineered enzymes to create plastic bottles from 100% recycled plastics.
 He is the first scientist who designed engineered enzymes for 97% decomposition of polyethylene terephthalate or PET plastics into its components.
-PET is the most commonly used plastics.
+PET is the most commonly used plastic.
 All the new plastic bottles were made from purified recycled terephthalic acid — a component of PET.
 His company has now collaborated with Toulouse white biotechnology to improve the efficiency of enzymes and make it on a batch scale.

-This enzyme seems futuristic; since American and UK scientists have also discovered a mutant enzyme unintentionally while studying this bacterium that is 20% more efficient in degrading Plastics than the original one.
-Researchers from the University of Portsmouth (U.k.) and the US Department of Energy’s National Renewable Energy Laboratory have been studying the crystalline high-resolution 3-D structure of enzyme discovered in Japan to examine how it worked.
+This enzyme seems futuristic; since American and UK scientists have discovered a mutant enzyme unintentionally while studying this bacterium that is 20% more efficient in degrading Plastics than the original one.
+Researchers from the University of Portsmouth (U.k.) and the US Department of Energy’s National Renewable Energy Laboratory have studied the crystalline high-resolution 3-D structure of enzyme discovered in Japan to examine how it worked.
 By manipulating the protein to study its properties, they accidentally discovered its mutant version.

-The patent CN107794252A, titled “Genetic engineering strain for degrading PET (polyethylene terephthalate) plastics”, granted to UNIV ELECTRONIC SCI & TECH CHINA, discloses Ideonella sakaiensis 201-F6 strain PET hydrolase (PETase) or a mutant thereof and its application in active degradation of PET plastic.
+The patent CN107794252A, titled “Genetic engineering strain for degrading PET (polyethylene terephthalate) plastics,” granted to UNIV ELECTRONIC SCI & TECH CHINA, discloses Ideonella sakaiensis 201-F6 strain PET hydrolase (PETase) or a mutant thereof and its application in active degradation of PET plastic.

 The patent JP2019512521A, titled “Glycosylated mono (2-hydroxyethyl) terephthalic acid and glycosylated bis (2-hydroxyethyl) terephthalic acid”, granted to JULIUS MAXIMILIAN’S UNIV WURZBURG, discloses the enzymatic degradation of PET plastic is catalyzed by hydrolases, wherein the hydrolase PETase is from Idionella sakaiensis.

-Idionella sakaiensis is just the beginning of our efforts to reduce the amount of plastic waste in the environment.
+Idionella sakaiensis is just the beginning of our efforts to reduce plastic waste in the environment.
 The application of these enzymes on an industrial scale is still low as it works slowly.
 However, scientists are opting for mutant forms of the original version of enzymes through protein engineering that is more efficient in degrading plastics.
 Hopefully, we will be able to come up with a solution to this ever-growing monstrous plastic problem.